-In this article, we’ll cover 4 steps to help you nail the process and create a strong ebook that lands sales.
+In this article, we’ll cover 7 steps to help you nail the process and create a strong ebook that lands sales.

-How to prepare for writing an ebook
+7 steps for writing an ebook

 While ebook formats vary, most have specific chapters broken down by headers and subheaders.
 The best ebooks use design elements like images, illustrations, infographics, charts and lists to make the content more engaging.
 These items should be noted in your outline.
 You should also include sources for any statistics you use.
 Your editor will thank you!

-Step 1: Write the entire ebook before you edit it
+Step 3: Write the entire ebook before you edit it

 Writing an ebook takes a significant amount of time and energy.
 Don’t make the process more complex than necessary by getting caught up in editing before you’re finished writing.
 This will only slow you down.
 Write a complete draft first, then go back and edit it.
 Also make sure you get a second set of eyes on your ebook draft.

-Step 2: Write a compelling introduction
+Step 4: Write an engaging introduction

 Your ebook introduction should be compelling and deliver value to your reader right away.
 It should also give your reader a preview of the ebook’s contents and explain what they’ll gain from reading it.

-Step 3: Write clear chapters
+Step 5: Write clear chapters (in clear language)

 When writing an ebook, each chapter should address a specific topic and conclude with a review of the most important points covered.
 Offering actionable takeaways at the end of every chapter is a great way to provide continuous value to your reader.

-Step 4: Write a strong conclusion
+Step 6: Write a strong conclusion

 Get help from ebook experts